Affective Face Flanker Task (AFFT)

 Parameters

-The trial sequence is randomized and balanced across conditions (congruent/incongruent)
+The trial sequence is randomized and balanced across congruent and incongruent conditions.

 What data is collected?
 How is it scored?